Zymo-Research/aladdin-shotgun/docs/usage.md

 ### `--motus_remove_ncbi_ids`
 Turn on removing NCBI taxonomic IDs.

-## Postprocessing and visualization options
+## Visualization and diversity options

 ### `--lowread_filter`
 Applies a read count filter for samples before downstream analysis.
 Samples must have at least this many reads with assigned taxonomy to be included in analyses such as alpha and beta diversity.
 Default is 50,000.

 ### `--min_frequency`
 Removes taxa with fewer than this many total reads assigned among all samples.
 Default setting of 1 means this filter is disabled, and all taxa will be kept.

 ### `--min_samples`
 Remove taxa that were detected in fewer than this many samples.
 Default setting of 1 means this filter is disabled, and all taxa will be kept.